-Sapporo is now the smallest of Japan's big four major brewers, sitting behind Asahi, Kirin and Suntory with just over 12% market share in 2014.
-Yet it is one of the oldest Japanese beers, first brewed in 1876, and was the first to establish a reputation outside its domestic market, quickly gaining a reputation among Western clubbers and style leaders as a result of an unusual ridged can.
-It is still the top-selling Asian beer in North America.
+Sapporo is the smallest of Japan's big four brewers, with 11% market share in 2018.
+Yet it is also the oldest Japanese beer, first brewed in 1876 in the city in northern Japan after which it takes its name.
+It was also the first to establish a reputation outside its domestic market, entering the US market for the first time in the 1960s, and gaining a reputation among Western clubbers and style leaders in the 1980s as a result of its unusual ridged can.
+Sapporo Premium is still the top-selling Japanese beer in the US, a position it has enjoyed for more than 30 years.
 For most of the first half of the 20th century it was part of the Dai-Nippon Beer conglomerate alongside what is now Asahi Breweries, until being split off in 1949.
 In its domestic market, Sapporo sought to shake up tradition with the development of new low cost "beeralike" products, which have dominated Japan's beer market since the late 1990s.
 The company broke new ground in 2004 with the invention of the so-called "third category" or "new genre" almost-beers, made from fermented pea protein.
-Key beer and related brands include Sapporo, Yebisu and Mugi to Hop.
-Like its competitors it also markets soft drinks (including Pokka Lemon), imports wine and spirits (including Yellow Tail and Bacardi) and has interests in other sectors including bars and restaurants in Japan.
-It acquired Canadian brewer Sleeman in 2006.
-Group revenues for 2014 were approx $4.9bn, of which just over half was generated by Japanese beer and related alcoholic beverages.
-Tsutomu Kamijo is CEO.
-Adbrands no longer profiles this company but subscribers may access account assignments and contact information.
-The searchable account assignments database is available to full subscribers to Adbrands.net premium services.
-Click here to access Adbrands account assignments (subscribers only); or see here for information on how to subscribe.
+Key beer and related brands are flagship brands Sapporo and Yebisu, low-malt happoshu Mugi to Hop and new genre Goku Zero.
+Like its competitors it also markets soft drinks (including Pokka Lemon and Soyafarm soy milk), imports wine and spirits (including Penfolds, Yellow Tail and Bacardi) and has interests in other sectors including packaged foods, real estate development and bars, beer halls and restaurants in Japan.
+In North America, it acquired Canadian brewer Sleeman - the local #3 after AB InBev and Molson - in 2006, San Francisco's Anchor Steam Beer in 2017, and Canada's Wild Rose Brewery in 2019.
+It also owns US soft drinks manufacturer Silver Springs Citrus and private label juice maker Country Pure.
+Group revenues for 2020 were approx $4.1bn (Y435bn), of which just under half was generated by Japanese beer and related alcoholic beverages.
+Masaki Oga is CEO of Sapporo Holdings; Hiroyuki Nose is CEO of the core Sapporo Group business in Japan.

 Adbrands Account Assignments is a database tracking account management for the world's leading brands and companies.
 In other words, which advertising agency handles which accounts in which countries.
-Fully searchable by brand, brandowner company or advertising agency, the database now contains more than 15,000 worldwide account assignments for over 4,000 leading brands.
+Fully searchable by brand, brandowner company or advertising agency, the database now contains more than 35,000 worldwide account assignments for over 9,500 leading brands.

-All rights reserved © Mind Advertising Ltd 1998-2017
+All rights reserved © Mind Advertising Ltd 1998-2021